cysouw/diathesis/text/c08_preverbs.md

 - Ich raube die Wohnung aus.
 :::

-There is a parallel diathesis with the resultative preverbials *leer-* and *frei-*, which is discussed in detail in [@sec:adverbial-applicative-leer].
+There is a parallel diathesis with the resultative preverbials *leer‑* and *frei-*, which is discussed in detail in [@sec:adverbial-applicative-leer].
 The reversal of this diathesis is the unmarked ~~partitive separated object~~ diathesis (see [@sec:prepositions-partitive-free]).
 Lipka [-@lipka1972: 93, 173] calls this diathesis *Objektvertauschung* and McIntyre [-@mcintyre2001: 275-277] 'landmark flexibility'.
 For historical context on this diathesis, see Carlberg [-@carlberg1948] and Hundsnurscher [-@hundsnurscher1968: 127].
 Lipka opposes this diathesis to *Subjektvertauschung*, which is discussed in [@sec:preverb-preposition-anticausative].
 However, that opposition does not seems to be a fruitful approach.

 **Attested Verbs**